 Psychiatrist: Psychiatrists have a specialized medical degree, which allows them to prescribe medication with a focus on psychoactive medications for depression, anxiety, bipolar disorder for example.
 Most of the time, psychiatrists do not provide psychotherapy and only help people manage medications appropriately.

 Psychologist: Psychologists have doctorate degrees, so they are doctors, but not medical doctors.
 They receive more education than LPC’s, LCSW’s, and LMFT’s who might be referred to as “Master’s Level Therapists.”
 Many times, psychologists work in very specialized areas such as forensic psychology (working with the court system), or providing psychological testing.

-Unregistered Psychotherapist: In some states, and Colorado is one of them, you can practice psychotherapy without being licensed.
-Here in Colorado, most of these professionals are working towards being licensed.
+Registered Psychotherapist: In some states, and Colorado used to be one of them, you can practice psychotherapy without being licensed.

 Which of these is the best at counseling?

 You can’t tell that from these designations, unfortunately.
 These designations give you some idea of how long a person was in training to work in mental health, and might also tell you a bit about the focus of that training.
 We recommend that you talk with a potential counselor you think you want to work with, and get a feel for how they are as a person.

 The best indicator of getting the most out of counseling is whether you and the counselor have what we call a “good fit” together – which means that you are comfortable with this person, can be honest with them, and your personality styles match well to work together.